emilian8/crew-call/design/concepts/DutyRoster/DutyRosterDesignChanges.md

 ## Result

 The DutyRoster implementation now supports a complete, testable duty lifecycle with explicit permission control, realistic data persistence, and clean modular separation.
-It fully addresses all Assignment 2 feedback and aligns with 6.1040’s Assignment 4a backend design expectations.